-CONNIE CROTHERS, pianist, has lived her musical life as performer, recording artist and teacher releasing the feeing that is her source into the music which realizes her range of expression, her virtuosity based in her love of the instrument and her desire to discover everything she can hear and imagine through spontaneous improvisation.
+CONNIE CROTHERS, pianist, has lived her musical life as performer, recording artist and teacher releasing the feeling—her source—into the music which realizes her range of expression, her virtuosity based in her love of the instrument and her desire to discover everything she can hear and imagine through spontaneous improvisation.

-This year, her quartet, with Richard Tabnik on alto saxophone, Ken Filiano on bass, Roger Mancuso on drums, released "Deep Friendship," New Artists label, from a performance at William Paterson University.
+“Concert in Paris,” a solo CD of selections from a solo concert performed in Paris, was released on the New Artists label in August.
+Earlier in this year, her quartet, with Richard Tabnik on alto saxophone, Ken Filiano on bass, Roger Mancuso on drums, released "Deep Friendship," New Artists, their concert at William Paterson University.
 The quartet celebrated the CD release in a performance at Roulette in Brooklyn.
-She appeared in the Vision Festival with Times Three, a trio with Henry Grimes on bass and violin and Melvin Gibbs on electric bass, as well as with the dancer Patricia Parker, violinist Mazz Swift and bassist Shayna Dulberger.
-She toured California with Jessica Jones, tenor saxophone, celebrating their CD release, "Live at the Freight."
+She appeared in the Vision Festival with Times Three, a trio with Henry Grimes on bass and violin and Melvin Gibbs on electric bass.
+In this festival, she also performed with the dancer Patricia Parker, violinist Mazz Swift and bassist Shayna Dulberger.
+She performed duo concerts with Richard Tabnik, singer Cheryl Richards, bassist Ken Filiano, guitar player Dan Rose, trumpet player Ryan Messina, bassoonist Claire DeBrunner, tenor saxophone player Will Jhun, flutist Jan Leder, alto saxophone player Aaron Johnson.
+She appeared at The Firehouse Performance Space, Brooklyn, in a quintet led by bassist Adam Lane which featured two pianos, the other pianist being Virg Dzurinko; in the band were Daniel Carter, multiple horns; Vijay Anderson, drums.
+She toured California with Jessica Jones, tenor saxophone, celebrating their 2013 CD release, "Live at the Freight."
 This CD was chosen for their best of the year lists by Ken Weiss and Duck Baker.
-She performed in a quartet with tenor saxophonist Louis Belogenis, Ken Filiano and drummer Michael Wimberley, and in another quartet with Kevin Norton on vibes and percussion, Ed Schuller and Roger Mancuso.
-She presented duo performances with Richard Tabnik, singer Cheryl Richards, bassist Ken Filiano, guitar player Dan Rose, trumpet player Ryan Messina, bassoonist Claire DeBrunner, tenor saxophone player Will Jhun.

 In 2013, she performed at the Vision Festival with poet Steve Dalachinsky.
 With the Northwoods Improvisers—Skeeter Shelton on tenor saxophone, Mike Gilmore on vibes, bassist Mike Johnston, drummer Nick Ashton—she appeared at the Edge Festival.
 She performed solo at Roulette.
 A duo CD with alto saxophone player Jemeel Moondoc, "Two," was released on the Relative Pitch Label.